Optimizing Reconfigurable Intelligent Surfaces for Short Transmissions: How Detailed Configurations can be Afforded?: Introduction

-The individual wireless links might not be capacity-constrained in 6G, thanks to enormous bandwidths, but rather limited by energy consumption.
-A large RIS can improve the energy efficiency (EE) of the transmission, and beats traditional relays when it is sufficiently large \cite{8741198, 8888223,9497709}.
+A large RIS can improve the energy efficiency (EE) of the transmission and beats traditional relays when it is sufficiently large \cite{8741198, 8888223,9497709}.
 These prior works use the capacity-to-power ratio as the EE metric, targeting continuous transmission with full buffers and deterministic channels.
 The RIS-aided ergodic capacity of fading channels was studied in \cite{9244106,9333612}, where it was shown that particular numbers of RIS elements maximize the capacity or EE metric (ergodic-capacity-to-power ratio), respectively.
 A key assumption was that the pilot length equals the number of elements (plus one due to the direct BS-UE channel), thus the channel coherence limits how many RIS elements are useful.
 However, there exist methods using shorter sequences as well \cite{bjornson2022maximum}.
 An RIS can help reduce the required uplink (UL) transmit power in a network if the RIS phase-shifts and combining vectors at the BS are optimized \cite{wu2022energy}.
-In \cite{You2021}, it was shown that a trade-off between spectral efficiency (SE) and EE exists in the UL for RIS-assisted MU-MIMO systems and in \cite{Hua2021} how to utilize an RIS to reduce the overall energy consumption in a network of multiple UEs and BSs.
-In \cite{Ren2022}, a study of RIS enhancements to the reliability of short block length URLLC (ultra-reliable low-latency communication) system was conducted.
+In \cite{You2021}, it was shown that a trade-off between spectral efficiency (SE) and EE exists in the UL for RIS-assisted { multi-user multiple-input multiple-output (MU-MIMO)} systems and in \cite{Hua2021} how to utilize an RIS to reduce the overall energy consumption in a network of multiple UEs and BSs.
+In \cite{Ren2022}, a study of RIS enhancements to the reliability of short block length URLLC (ultra-reliable low-latency communication) system was conducted. { This paper studies the impact of discrete phase-shifts on energy consumption.
+An analysis of how the data rate is degraded by discrete phase-shifts can also be found in \cite{zhang2020reconfigurable}.
+The work \cite{xiong20223d} shows how discrete phase-shifts exhibit very similar behaviors to continuous phase-shifts concerning an analysis of a Doppler power spectral density and autocorrelation function for a 3D (three-dimensional) non-stationary wideband channel model if there are two or more phase-shift bits.
+Implementations of a 1-bit RIS can be found in \cite{1BITRIS,kayraklik2022indoor}, 2-bit in \cite{dai2020reconfigurable}, and 3-bit in \cite{rains2022high}.
+Several papers have also explored the application of deep reinforcement learning (DRL) to optimization problems involving RIS-assisted systems.
+In \cite{saglam2022deep}, DRL was used for optimizing the sum-downlink-rate problem in an RIS-aided cellular system under imperfect channel state information (CSI) and hardware impairments.
+In \cite{9322372}, DRL was used to co-optimize the BS beamforming together with the beamforming of the RIS to minimize the required transmit power for the target user in the downlink.
+In \cite{zhu2022drl}, DRL was used in an RIS-assisted network to optimize the BS-RIS-UE allocation along with the beamforming.